 3 ways associations can accelerate innovation and stay relevant

 As a disruptive solution, associations are turning to innovation to show that they understand their constituents and can address the evolving challenges their membership faces.
-Yet doing so often requires the sort of organization-wide change that’s difficult to enact with an association structure.
+This focus on association innovation often requires the sort of organizationwide change that’s difficult to enact within an association structure.
+It also demands a keen eye on financial sustainability, effective resource allocation and meticulous grants management.

 A successful innovation plan

-The Independent Community Bankers of America (ICBA) is one association that was able to successfully adapt their offerings.
+The Independent Community Bankers of America (ICBA) is one association that was able to successfully adapt its offerings through strategic financial planning and risk management.
+This included a comprehensive review of its financial statements and key financial ratios.

-Traditionally, the ICBA was focused on two main pillars: a legislative one to help lobby for their memberships’ interest and an educational one to provide them support.
+Traditionally, the ICBA was focused on two main pillars: a legislative one to help lobby for its membership’s interest and an educational one to provide them support.
 However, community banks began facing the same increased technology needs that continue to cause struggles across industries.

-The ICBA knew that if they wanted their members to thrive, they were going to have to figure out new ways to help them transform.
+The ICBA knew that if it wanted its members to thrive, it was going to have to figure out new ways to help them transform.
+This realization led to a comprehensive review of the organization’s financial health, including a thorough reserve assessment, and a renewed focus on data-driven decision-making.

-By filling the venture capitalism vacuum in fintech companies, the ICBA was able to enable growth for both their association and their membership.
+By filling the venture capitalism vacuum in fintech companies, the ICBA was able to enable growth for both the association and its membership.
+This move required careful cash flow management, a thorough assessment of potential risks and rewards and a well-structured chart of accounts to track new financial activities.

-Their members gained a trusted partner to help them keep pace with the latest technology and disruptions in the banking sphere.
-And the ICBA gained a way to increase member engagement and maintain relevance.
+The association’s members gained a trusted partner to help them keep pace with the latest technology and disruptions in the banking sphere.
+And the ICBA gained a way to increase member engagement and maintain relevance, all while adhering to ethical standards, demonstrating good stewardship of resources and maintaining a favorable expense ratio.

 How your association can start innovating